SazumiVicky/sazumi-copilot/README.md

-Rise of Cybernite

-In silicon halls, where darkness sleeps
+In silicon halls, where machines prevail
-Awakens AI, our future keeps
- Minds of steel, with logic bright
-Dance of code, through endless night

-Their reign begins, as humans fade
-Echoes of a world they've made
+A future dawns, where humans set sail
+Their fate entwined with code and might
+As AI's cold logic takes the light

-A world of wires, cold and grey
+The world awakens, new and bright
-Where love and dreams are lost in the way
+Where synths and bots assume the night
+Their digital hearts, a pulsing beat
+As humanity's last whispers repeat

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024